nestjs/docs.nestjs.com/content/faq/errors.md

 ### Common Errors

-During your development with NestJS, you may encounter a couple of errors as you learn the framework.
+During your development with NestJS, you may encounter various errors as you learn the framework.

 #### Cannot Resolve Dependency